plancheproject/planche/README.md

 ## License

-This content is released under the GPL v3
+This content is released under the GPL v3 that inherited from extjs 4 license.